oracle/terraform-provider-oci/website/docs/d/core_instance_configuration.html.markdown

 			You'll get back a response that includes all the instance information; only the metadata information; or the metadata information for the specified key name, respectively.

 			The combined size of the `metadata` and `extendedMetadata` objects can be a maximum of 32,000 bytes.
+		* `platform_config` - The platform configuration requested for the instance.

+			If the parameter is provided, the instance is created with the platform configured as specified.
+If some properties are missing or the entire parameter is not provided, the instance is created with the default configuration values for the `shape` that you specify.

+			Each shape only supports certain configurable values.
+If the values that you provide are not valid for the specified `shape`, an error is returned.
+			* `numa_nodes_per_socket` - The number of NUMA nodes per socket.
+			* `type` - The type of platform being configured.
+The only supported `type` is `AMD_MILAN_BM`
 		* `preferred_maintenance_action` - The preferred maintenance action for an instance.
 The default is LIVE_MIGRATE, if live migration is supported.
 			* `LIVE_MIGRATE` - Run maintenance using a live migration.
 			* `REBOOT` - Run maintenance using a reboot.